-PolySCIP is a solver for multi-criteria integer programming as
+PolySCIP is a solver for multi-criteria integer programming and

-well as multi-criteria linear programming with an arbitrary number of objectives.
-In other words, it
+multi-criteria linear programming.
+In other words, it aims at

 |29/Feb/2016||SCIP Version 3.2.1 with PolySCIP version 1.0 released.|

-You can also find an INSTALL file in the PolySCIP directory located at scip-version/applications/PolySCIP.
+(See also the corresponding INSTALL file in the PolySCIP directory.)

 Mathematical Software - Proceedings of ICMS 2016, G.-M. Greuel, T. Koch, P. Paule, A. Sommese (Eds.),